dawiesnyman/SimpleNeuralNetTest/README.md

 ## Next steps
 1. Make it easier to load values with expected output
-2. Change weight adjustment to have option of using total weight, gradient etc (as if I have any idea what I'm talking about :)
+2. Change weight adjustment to have option of using total weight, gradient etc (as if I know what I'm talking about :)
 2. Ability to load and save network training (weights)